unow0517/OSMBuildings_Breritband/README.md

 # Presen breitband network with 3D buildings
 Used: OSMbuildings, openstreetmap
-*Backbone network was drawn arbitrary
+*Backbone network was drawn arbitrarily